EasterCompany/Overlord/README.md

 Overlord is the worlds most extensive **full stack framework** which majorily streamlines development by utilizing a single code base (Python & JavaScript) for Desktop, Android and iOS applications.
 Also offering an optional package called E-Panel which provides you with pop up software & server infrastructure or the ability to deploy from your own virtual or physical server.
 All ready to go with a single command.

 The server will host a Python-Django based API and serve a React-Native-Web application to any web browsers that attempt to visit it.

-By default this is your administration panel app `E-Panel`.
+By default your administration panel and content-management-system interface is `E-Panel` and can be accessed by going to the `/e_panel` route for your app in a web browser.

 Your React-Native based application is deployable to Android & iOS through their respective dedicated app stores.